Gospel: Luke 3:10-18

 3:15-16 "Indeed, I baptize you in water . . .
 He himself will baptize you in the Holy Spirit and fire."
 John framed his role as a water baptizer (against the expectations of his audience).
 But he compared his role to the Messiah with a prophecy for everyone ("he will baptize you with the Holy Spirit and fire").
 At this point, John's message moved from his particular audience to humanity as a whole.
 John predicted a universal Messiah, not just a Jewish one.

 3:17 This verse is actually one sentence.
-The main clause is the judgement of fire.
+The main clause is the judgment of fire.
 Clearing the floor and storing the grain is a relative clause.
 The context of 3:17 makes both clauses dependent upon 3:16 (the baptism of the Holy Spirit and fire).
-The violent action of the winnow shovel is the baptism of the Holy Spirit (i.e., persecution up to the final judgement).
-The final test (see Luke 21:36) and condemnation is the fire of judgement.
+The violent action of the winnow shovel is the baptism of the Holy Spirit (i.e., persecution up to the final judgment).
+The final test (see Luke 21:36) and condemnation is the fire of judgment.

 The word "prophet" connoted two roles: moral conscience and visionary of future events.
 In this section of Luke, John did both.
 He exhorted his audience to practical, moral change that would enhance the common good.
 But, then he pointed to One Greater than he: the Messiah.